Discover the language in Numeracy

 - Following instructions for mathematical tasks.

-- Giving instructions or explanations for mathematical tasks, using technical jargon where needed, and adapting language to suit the listener’s background knowledge.
+- Giving instructions or explanations for mathematical tasks, using technical jargon where needed, and adapting language to suit the reader/watcher’s background knowledge.

 - Sharing numbers, data and numerical concepts verbally or in writing.